-Those, who fall into B and C example category, should avoid Plough and Downward facing dog asana, as during these asanas your back and legs muscles are being stretch simultaneously and such pressure may cause the ruptures of muscles, ligaments or lumbar intervertebral discs.
+Those, who fall into the B and C example category, should avoid Plough and Downward-facing dog asana, as during these asanas your back and legs muscles are being stretched simultaneously and such pressure may cause the ruptures of muscles, ligaments, or lumbar intervertebral discs.
 It can cause back pain which can spread down the legs into the feet.
-Note that it is important to stretch muscles of the posterior part of the body until you manage to achieve the results shown in the example A. But in order to avoid injuries, it is important to do back and posterior legs muscles stretches separately.
+Note that it is important to stretch muscles of the posterior part of the body until you manage to achieve the results shown in example A. But in order to avoid injuries, it is important to do back and posterior legs muscles stretch separately.

 # 2 TEST

-If your posture matches 2. example - if your lower back is overly curved it is not recommended to perform asanas such as Upward facing dog, Camel, Cow, which requires to arch you back even more distorting your spinal axis.
+If your posture matches 2. example — if your lower back is overly curved it is not recommended to perform asanas such as Upward facing dog, Camel, Cow, which requires arching your back even more distorting your spinal axis.
 Performing such asanas with hyperlordosis condition, you run the risk of pain and irritation in your lower back and legs.